 The American Psychological Association's ethical guidelines on psychological test instruments require advanced graduate-level training in the administration and interpretation of psycho-diagnostic assessment instruments.

 Thus, we are not able to distribute measures to people who do not hold at least a master's degree in a clinical discipline.
 Graduate students must have a professor request the measure for them and use the measure under the professor's supervision.

-In the Assessment Overview section, you can find additional information about many measures, including a contact name and address for obtaining the measure.
-If the measure was developed by the National Center for PTSD, you can submit a request form to obtain the assessment tool.
+In the Assessment Overview section, you can find additional information about many PTSD and trauma exposure measures.
+The page for each measure includes a contact name and address for obtaining the assessment.
+If the measure was developed by the National Center for PTSD, you can use our Assessment Request Form to obtain it.